What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 broad beans grown on the Wirral

-Pick: when pods are well filled, but before the beans become large and tough.
+Pick: When pods are well filled, but before the beans become large and tough.

-Watch for: blackfly on soft tips.
+Watch for: Blackfly on soft tips.

-July tip: younger beans are sweeter and more tender.
+July tip: Younger beans are sweeter and more tender.
 Older beans may need double-podding.

 French Beans